ydahal1/ydahal1/jokes.md

-Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.

 [
-Tue Mar 18 00:25:42 UTC 2025
+Wed Mar 19 00:26:06 UTC 2025
  ]